AHorner721/Digital-Image-Processing/README.md

    - Noise reduction
    - Spatial filtering
    - Thresholding
+- Information Extraction:
+   - Histograms
-- Information Extraction: Histogram, Data Analysis
+   - Data Analysis

-## DIP Algorithms Implemented With Octave
+## DIP Programs Implemented

-Power Spectra Density:
+Power Spectra Density (PSD):
--
+- Power Spectra Density measures the strength of frequency variations of an image.
+High frequencies are sharp variations in pixel intensity values and associated with contour lines in an image.
+Low frequencies generally represent the smooth regions of an image.

+- Developed a function to measure the PSD of an image.